pwikapanel/illustrator-panel/README.md

 **Svija Tools 1.0**
 -------------------

+use Document.fullName, which includes path

+**Don't forget to test on versions prior to CC25, and Engine 10.0**

 it all works, but I am iterating through the artboards for no reason.

 I should just delete the files quickly, then save in a single go